Who is almost unplayable? Garth's Team of the Season

 Ruben Dias (Manchester City): He has been so effective since his arrival at Etihad Stadium that no-one mentions how much Manchester City miss Vincent Kompany any more.
 Is it any wonder they call Ruben Dias 'Pep 2' in the dressing room?

-The Spain international must be Guardiola's first selection on the team sheet, especially in the big games.
+The Portugal international must be Guardiola's first selection on the team sheet, especially in the big games.
 Even when he is rotated and rested for the occasional fixture he returns and slots right back into the side as though he was never left out.

 When he first arrived on the scene I thought he could be bullied and that the physicality of the Premier League might be a little too much for him.
 Now he is doing all the bullying and City are the beneficiaries.